U.S. flag

 Services

-OBIM's services include: fingerprint, face recognition, and iris modalities (both one-to-one and one-to-many); automated match-store-share capabilities; human biometric examiners; and notification services that alert subscribers to encounters, changes in derogatory information, or other activities on individual identities.
+OBIM's services include: fingerprint, face recognition, and iris modalities (both one-to-one and one-to-many); automated compare-store-share capabilities; human biometric examiners; and notification services that alert subscribers to encounters, changes in derogatory information, or other activities on individual identities.

 System

-The Automated Biometric Identification System (IDENT) is the primary DHS biometric repository, and the largest biometric repository in the U.S. Government.
+The Automated Biometric Identification System (IDENT) is the central DHS biometric repository, and the largest biometric repository in the U.S. Government.
 IDENT enables DHS operators and mission partners to more effectively and readily benefit from one another's biometric data, and is efficient for DHS, avoiding the need for duplicate systems.

 Subject Matter Experts